-To make the sponge cream together the butter and golden caster sugar.
+- To make the sponge, mix together the butter and golden caster sugar, ideally using an electric mixer.
 Then whisk in the eggs and milk.
-Finally fold in the self raising flour, baking powder and ground almonds
+Fold in the self raising flour, baking powder and ground almonds

-Pour the batter into a lined traybake tin and smooth it out
+- Pour the batter into the tin and smooth it out

-Split the marzipan in half and knead green food colouring into one half and red food colouring into the other half.
-Dust the work surface with icing sugar and roll them out into strips, connect them by rolling the edges together
+- Split the marzipan in half and knead green food colouring into one half and red food colouring into the other half.
+Dust the work surface with icing sugar and roll them out into strips, connect them by slightly overlapping the edges and using a rolling pin to roll over them and seal the edges together

-Use the cherry plunger from Bake Box to cut out the cherry decorations.
+- Use a cherry fondant plunger to cut out the cherry decorations.
 Lay them on some baking paper to set

-Roll out the white icing, either onto cling film or onto a icing sugar dusted work surface
+- Roll out the white fondant, either onto a silicone mat or onto a icing sugar dusted work surface